demisto/content/Packs/DevSecOps/Integrations/GitLab/README.md

 ### gitlab-projects-get-repository-branches
 ***
-Get a list of repository  branches from a project, sorted by name alphabetically.
+Gets a list of repository branches from a project, sorted by name alphabetically.

 #### Base Command